When was the last time you thought about—or revisited—your organization’s fire safety and evacuation plan?

 2. Test & Inspect Fire Safety Devices

-While common fire prevention and safety devices include smoke alarms and carbon monoxide detectors, commercial businesses should also consider fire alarm systems, fire extinguishers, and sprinkler systems.
+While common fire prevention and safety devices include smoke alarms and carbon monoxide detectors, commercial businesses should also have fire alarm systems, fire extinguishers, and sprinkler systems, as is often required by law.

 Regularly inspecting and testing these is just as important as ensuring functionality.
-A non-working fire safety device due to low batteries, electrical malfunction, and other issues could lead to injuries and loss of life, and escalate an emergency.
+A non-working fire safety device due to low batteries, electrical malfunction, and other issues could lead to injuries and loss of life, escalate an emergency, and violates fire safety codes.

 It’s also prudent to add 24/7 Central Station Monitoring.
 Should an emergency occur, first responders will be dispatched to your location, whether you’re onsite or not.
 You’ll also receive real-time smart alerts through the Alarm.com app.